Table of Contents

 Economic damages include:

-- Lost Wages And Benefits — Compensation for income you lost due to the wrongful actions.
+- Lost Wages and Benefits — Compensation for the income you lost due to the wrongful actions.

-- Back Pay — Payment for unpaid wages, overtime, or bonuses you should have received.
+- Back Pay — Unpaid wages, overtime, or bonuses you should have received.

 - Liquidated Damages — Reimbursement for the sum of your lost wages and back pay, along with interest.